Managers are many things. They are employees, employers, supervisors, teammates, and coaches.

 A true leader is a coach that is invested in their employees’ growth and success.

-Following the GROW coaching model can give leaders a blue print on the best coaching strategies for their team.
+Following the GROW coaching model can give leaders a blueprint on the best coaching strategies for their team.
 Coaching is one of the most important management skills you can ever master.

 The GROW model is a type of blueprint akin to making plans for a trip.